Luca-Lattanzi/fingersGesture/README.md

 The network was trained to detect 5 different fingers gestures:
  * middle and index fingers open;
- * middle and index fingers close and swipe towards right;
+ * middle and index fingers closed and swipe towards right;
- * middle and index fingers close and swipe towards left;
+ * middle and index fingers closed and swipe towards left;
- * middle and index fingers close and swipe towards up;
+ * middle and index fingers closed and swipe towards up;
- * middle and index fingers close and swipe towards down.
+ * middle and index fingers closed and swipe towards down.

 ![FingersGestures](images/FingersGestures.png)